yaroslavkhudchenko/pathfinder-algorithms-visualizer/README.md

 ## Desription

-<p> Project is a visualization of how does the pathfinding algorithm work</p>
+<p> Project is a visualization of how does the pathfinding algorithm works </p>